Seagate/cortx/doc/LocalVMSetup.md

     sudo reboot now

-## 5. Connect to your VM using Putty
+## 5. Connect to your VM using Putty (Optional)
 Get the ip address of your VM sudo nmcli will provide you with the ip address.
-Copy the ip address to your Putty console and click connect.
+Copy the ip address to your PuTTY console and click connect.

 ## 6. Install git

-    yum insatll git
+    yum install git

 ## 7. You may need to add EPEL repo.
 Please refer to: https://fedoraproject.org/wiki/EPEL